-Step 7: If you select Troubleshoot program in Select troubleshooting option panel.
+Step 7: If you select the Troubleshoot program in Select troubleshooting option panel.

 Then you will be redirected to this page.
 Select one of the four options that fit your situation and allow the Windows OS to do all other tasks.

-If you want to fix more than one older software that is suffering from compatibility issue then you need to repeat this procedure.
+If you want to fix more than one older software that is suffering from compatibility issues then you need to repeat this procedure.

 After fixing the issue, a popup will appear that ask you if the fix was successful or not.
 If you choose Yes then it save these settings for the related program and close the troubleshooter.
 If you choose No then windows try again using different settings will open an additional dialogue that includes the following options: